• Skip to main content

 Chamomile has been associated with getting a good night’s sleep for a long time.
 Many people drink chamomile tea at night to relax and unwind.

 Chamomile’s uses as a sleep remedy are backed up with scientific research too.
-In a recent study, a group of elderly people were divided into two groups where one was given a placebo and the other chamomile extract.
+In one study, a group of elderly people were divided into two groups where one was given a placebo and the other chamomile extract.
 Results showed a significant increase in sleep quality for the chamomile group.

 14. Clary Sage Oil for Menopause Relief